memfault/interrupt/_drafts/separating-keys-from-firmware.md

 you will still have a mess on your hands!

-The solution to this problem is simply to use a cloud-storage synced folder for storing the keys (Dropbox, Drive, Onedrive etc).
+The solution to this problem is simply to use a cloud-storage synced folder for storing the keys (Dropbox, Drive, Onedrive, etc).
 This will also give you a safe backup of these important files, and an easy way to share them across a team.

-If you are sharing sensitive keys, such as private keys used for secure connections to a cloud provider, it would also be advised to encrypt these files and folders at rest using a passphrase, or to use a secret key management service such as Hashicorp Vault.
+If you are sharing sensitive keys, such as private keys used for secure connections to a cloud provider, it would also be advised to encrypt these files and folders at rest using a passphrase or to use a secret key management service such as Hashicorp Vault.

 ## Final Thoughts